 Less frequent problems included:

-If you have suffered complications due to the implantation of a transvaginal patch to treat POP or SUI, contact the experienced medical device lawyers of The Monsour Law Firm for a free consultation today by calling us toll-free at (800) 641-0098 or by filling out the form on this page.
-All inquires are completely confidential.
+If you have suffered complications due to the implantation of a transvaginal patch to treat POP or SUI, contact the experienced medical device lawyers of The Monsour Law Firm for a free consultation today by calling us at (903) 999-9999.

 2011 FDA Alert [transvaginal mesh procedure, defective device lawyers] : Serious and painful complications are associated with the transvaginal placement of surgical mesh, and their occurrence is not rare.
 The FDA also found the risky surgical mesh treatment of POP to be no more effective than traditional treatment.

 2008 to 2010: FDA received 2,874 more reports of adverse complications linked to transvaginal mesh repair of POP and stress urinary incontinence (SUI).
 This brings the total adverse reports to over 3,800.

 2010 Study: A study featured in the Obstetrics & Gynecology journal had to be terminated due to the extent of injuries to participants who received the transvaginal mesh patch.
 Of the women who were treated with the surgical mesh, 15 percent experienced erosions, and other complications included two cystotomies (bladder incision) and one blood transfusion.

 2005 to 2008: FDA received more than 1,000 reports from nine surgical mesh manufacturers about complications related to the device and its treatment of POP and SUI.

 More than 68,000 women across the U.S. have filed lawsuits at the federal and state levels against manufacturers of transvaginal mesh patches, including: